christopher-caldwell/dedupe-data-loader/examples/express/README.md

 ## Data Store

-The data store here is any sort of Mongo / Elastic / Dynamo NoSQL-esque data.
+The data store here is any sort of Mongo / Elastic / Dynamo NoSQL type of data.
 There are many times where this data is not "grouped" in the way you need.

 Consider the following: